 To make the salsa

-- Add the onion, green peppers, garlic, and jalapeno peppers to a large stockpot with the tomatoes.
-Bring to a boil.
-Reduce heat and cook the vegetable mixture for 15 minutes.
+- Add the onion, green peppers, minced garlic clove, and jalapeno peppers to a large pot with the diced tomatoes.

 Sterilize the canning jars and lids